GohEeEn/Data-Structures-and-Algorithms/src/BinarySearchTree/README.md

 >   * Example : *left-child <= parent <= right-child* for integer value

 ### Abstract Data Type :
+* Time Complexity : Let a binary search tree containing *n items* that has a *height h*,
+    * Space : O(n) , as there are n items
+    * Time  : O(h) , for each operations that proportional to the searching height required
+        * Worst Case : O(n), which all nodes lay on the same side
+        * Best Case  : O(log n), which when the tree is *balanced*

 ADT | Description
 --|--